 US soldier freed from captivity in Afghanistan

 Sgt.
-Bowe Bergdahl was handed over to U.S. special forces by the Taliban on Saturday evening, local time, in an area of eastern Afghanistan near the Pakistan border.
+Bowe Bergdahl was handed over to U.S. special operations forces by the Taliban Saturday evening, local time, in an area of eastern Afghanistan, near the Pakistani border, officials said.
 In a statement, the Taliban said Bergdahl was handed over on the outskirts of Khost province.

 Officials said the exchange was not violent and the 28-year-old Bergdahl was in good condition and able to walk.